 This scholarship is available to Minnesota producers who are already certified through the MAWQCP.
 If awarded, the student must also complete a farm financial analysis with their FBM instructor.

 The scholarship awards $140 per credit (approximately 75% of the cost of tuition) for new FBM students in their first and/or second semester of the FBM program and $90 per credit (approximately 50% the cost of tuition) for returning students in their third semester or beyond.
 Students must enroll in a minimum of 2 credits per semester, or 4 per academic year, with a maximum of 10 credits per year.

 Applications are reviewed as received.
-The deadline for Spring Semester is March 1, 2021.
+The deadline for Fall Semester is October 1, 2021.
 Scholarships are awarded on a first come basis until all funds are expended.
 To apply, work with your FBM instructor to complete the scholarship application.
 Find an FBM instructor, if you don’t already have one.

 MAWQCP Financial Assistance Grant